luxe/unilang/README.md

 pray
 leave me a ticket about how it didn't work, and we'll improve the build
 ```

-stand-alone executables coming soon
+#### stand-alone biaries
+tbd

 [1]: https://en.wikipedia.org/wiki/Private_Use_Areas

 ## Contribute
+There are no rules.
-Make a ticket about anything.
-Try to contribute anything; we'll make it work.
+Make a ticket about anything, and we'll figure it out together.
+Contribute anything you can.